Pi Mainnet vs pi Testnet

 The primary purpose of the Testnet was to

-• During the Testnet phase, the Pi Network was largely centralized.
+• During the Testnet phase, the Pi Network was largely centralised.

 • The Testnet was controlled and overseen by Pi’s core team.

-• The focus was on testing, building, and getting feedback from users before launching a decentralized network.
+• The focus was on testing, building, and getting feedback from users before launching a decentralised network.

 • During Testnet, Pi coins had no intrinsic value.